jonathanplsmith/console-canvas/README.md

 - Draw individual characters to the console
 - Draw pretty lines
 - Paste sprites
+- Do all of the above in colours of your choosing

+I might add some more features whenever I feel like it.
 A short demo program `demo.out` is provided after executing the makefile.
-I might add some more features (like colour) whenever I feel like it.
+Documentation for the individual functions is provided in `consoleCanvas.h`.